majuok/pongmasters/README.md

 - Animations for opponents (idle, taunt, victory, etc.)
 - Ball effects for special moves (like pulse or trail)
 - Hardcore difficulty (one defeat puts player to the beginning)
+- Ability to move with A and D keys
 - Music mute button
+- Dialogue skip button

 ## 📂 Installation